VIDEO TUTORIAL:

 THE 5 BELT HOLES

-6. WHAT SIZE BUCKLE SHOULD I USE FOR MY BELT BUCKLE?
+6. WHAT SIZE RING FOR MY BELT BUCKLE?

-The lug is the oblong hole through which the buckle's tongue passes.
+The sash is the oblong hole that allows the buckle's tongue to pass through.

 Set the cutting width according to the size of the barb and the length according to the thickness of the leather (standard length: 25 mm).

-The loop is usually located about 8-10 cm from the edge .
-Be careful if you have chosen a claw buckle, skip this step, there is no need to make a loop.
+The loop is generally located about 8-10 cm from the edge .
+Be careful if you have chosen a claw buckle, skip this step there is no need to make a loop.

 Tip: You can moisten the strap (split side) at the bending area to prevent the leather from getting damaged and also to flex the leather more easily.